zhannakhuranova/NN-from-scratch-/README.md

 ******************************************************************************

-Simple perceptron NN model from Scratch in C++ language with tanh activation function for soving classification problem.
+Simple perceptron NN model from Scratch in C++ language with sigmoid activation function for soving classification problem.
 Creating .dat file in the end( you can plot graph via gnuplot)
 -2 options for inserting input data;